Taeyeon: 2017–2019: My Voice, Japanese debut and Purpose

 In August 2018, Taeyeon and MeloMance released a collaboration track titled "Page 0" for the third season of SM Station, marking Taeyeon's second time participating in the project.
 That same month, Taeyeon was announced to be part of Girls' Generation's second subgroup, Oh!GG, which consisted of the five members that re-signed with SM Entertainment; the group released their first single, "Lil' Touch" in September.
 Taeyeon embarked on her second Asian tour from October 2018 to January 2019.
 On October 12, it was announced that the tour would play a show at Hong Kong's AsiaWorld Expo Arena, making her the first South Korean female solo artist to hold a solo concert at the venue.
 Encore concerts of her tour were announced in early 2019 and took place at Seoul's Jamsil Arena on March 23 and 24.

 Taeyeon released the digital single "Four Seasons" and its B-side "Blue" in March 2019.
 "Four Seasons" charted at number six on the Billboard World Digital Songs and topped South Korea's Gaon Digital Chart for two consecutive weeks.
-The song was certified platinum by the Korean Music Content Association for exceeding 100 million streams.
+The song was certified double-platinum by the Korean Music Content Association for exceeding 200 million streams.
 In April 2019, Taeyeon embarked on her first concert tour in Japan, ~Signal~, which started on April 13 in Fukuoka.
 She subsequently released her first Japanese-language EP, Voice, on May 13.
 Taeyeon then contributed her vocals to Chancellor's "Angel" and Yoon Jong-shin's "A Train to Chuncheon", as part of his "Hello 30" project.
 The song was originally recorded by Kim Hyun-chul in 1989.
 In July 2019, Taeyeon appeared as a main cast member on the JTBC reality show Begin Again and busked in Berlin and Amsterdam.
 She also recorded "All About You" for the TVN television drama Hotel Del Luna; the song topped the Gaon Digital Chart for two consecutive weeks.

 Taeyeon released her second studio album, Purpose, on October 28, 2019.
 The album peaked at number two in South Korea and spawned the single "Spark", which reached number two on the Gaon Digital Chart.
 The album was reissued on January 15, 2020, with three bonus tracks, including the single "Dear Me".
 To promote her recent releases, Taeyeon embarked on her third Asian tour, which began in Seoul on January 17, 2020.
-The shows—as well as her second concert tour in Japan, which was set to visit eight cities—were all eventually cancelled due to the COVID-19 pandemic,.
+The shows—as well as her second concert tour in Japan, which was set to visit eight cities—were all eventually cancelled due to the COVID-19 pandemic.